 Now you can stop worrying about flooding the place and move on to freeing the clog using one of the following methods.

-Every household needs this basic very inexpensive tool.
-You want a plunger with a flange on the bottom that is designed to fit a toilet—not a flat one, which is better for drains and showers.
+Every household needs this basic inexpensive tool.
+You want a plunger like this Neiko Toilet Plunger with a flange on the bottom that is designed to fit a toilet—not a flat bottom, which is better for drains and showers.

-First, put on rubber gloves if you have them.
-Next, put the plunger into the toilet bowl and push down gently just to remove the air in the flange without splashing yourself with dirty water.
+- Place the plunger into the toilet bowl and push down gently just to remove the air in the flange without splashing yourself with dirty water.
 This should create a good seal.
 Next, use force to pump the plunger up and down without breaking that seal.

-Last, pull the plunger up quickly.
+- Pull the plunger up quickly.
 This will break the seal, dislodge the clog and free you from this mess.
 You may have to repeat this process a few times to fully clear the clog.

 Baking soda and vinegar

-If you don’t have a plunger handy, head to the pantry and grab baking soda and vinegar.
+Head to the pantry and grab baking soda and vinegar.
 This can be tricky because baking soda and vinegar when combined, create a powerful fizzing action that can do more than just produce an impressive amount of bubbles.
 It can also release even the most stubborn of drain clogs.
 You don’t want to go overboard, but you want to clear this clog, so follow these instructions exactly.

-Pour one cup of baking soda into the toilet.
-Wait a couple of minutes, then follow with two cups of white vinegar, pouring it in slowly.
+- Follow with two cups of white vinegar, pouring it in slowly.
 Allow the vinegar and baking soda to work for several minutes.

 Safety warning: Do not pour any vinegar or baking soda into your drain either before or after using drain-cleaning chemicals, such as Drano.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.
+Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.